 This antioxidant is a must for anyone on a statin drug for cholesterol.* It's also gobbled up and utilized by aging mitochondria or mitochondria in need of a little extra support.* Between 100 and 200 mg per day is a typical dose.

-This form of the amino acid l-carnitine is also great for your brain, helping build muscle mass and therefore aiding weight loss.
-It's a great staple in any good mitochondria supplement routine.
-A typical dose is 1000 to 2000 mg, twice daily.
+This form of the amino acid l-carnitine is also great for your brain, supporting muscle mass building and therefore aiding in weight loss.* It's a great staple in any good mitochondria supplement routine.* A typical dose is 1000 to 2000 mg, twice daily.

 3. Alpha-lipoic acid

-This water- and fat-soluble vitamin assists in detoxification, which will support your energy levels.
-It's also good for building collagen, which makes your skin look younger.
-A typical dose is 900 mg per day—don't overdo it as it can interfere with thyroid function when consumed at higher doses.
+This water- and fat-soluble vitamin helps support normal detoxification, which will support energy levels.
+It's also helps you maintain normal collagen levels, which makes your skin appear smooth and hydrated.* A typical dose is 900 mg per day—don't overdo it as it can interfere with thyroid function when consumed at higher doses.

-The next two suggestions haven't been studied as much as those listed above, but I've found them to be very useful for mitochondrial support and energy levels.
-Plus they have tons of healthy properties in addition to their ability to support energy levels.
+While the next suggestions haven't been as well-studied as those listed above, I've found them to be very useful for mitochondrial support and energy levels.* Plus they have tons of healthy properties in addition to their ability to support energy levels.

 5. Folate, B12, and all the B vitamins

 B vitamin deficiencies can cause cognitive changes, mood problems, and a host of other issues.
-Could the root cause of cognitive losses be mitochondrial?
-The cause is likely a combination of things—so we aren't sure—but mitochondria likely play a role.
+Mitochondria likely play a role in cognitive decline.